-An exact replica of all final documentation submitted after a successful examination, must also be provided in appropriate electronic files (for example pdf, jpeg, mp3) supplied on a CD/DVD, presented in accordance with the instructions given in the Guidance on Ethesis Preparation, Copyright and Publication, published on the Student Education Service website at the University of Leeds http://students.leeds.ac.uk/info/10125/assessment
+An exact replica of all final documentation submitted after a successful examination, must also be provided in appropriate electronic files (for example pdf, jpeg, mp3) as an eThesis.
+Advice on eThesis preparation and the process for uploading your eThesis to White Rose Etheses Online is published on the Student Education Service website.